zack466/ZPCalc/README.md

  - `eval` - tries to "execute" the topmost value on the stack (see [Quoting](#quoting)).
  - `sto` - stores the top stack value into a global, unnamed register (without a pop)
  - `rcl` - recalls the value stored in the global, unnamed register onto the stack
- - `package` - pushes a symbol that represents the current package onto the stack
- - `package-enter` - enters the package named by the top element of the stack
- - `package-exists` - returns 1 if the top element of the stack represents a package that exists, 0 otherwise

 ### Special Constructs
  - `(def)` - creates a user-defined function (see [Functions](#functions))